 - 1 Make sure you are using the correct IP address. - The default IP address (in standalone mode) is 192.168.1.2. - If you changed the IP address, use the new IP address. - If you changed the IP address and have forgotten it, see the troubleshooting suggestions for I forgot the IP address for the Zyxel Device. - 2 Check the hardware connections, and make sure the LED is behaving as expected.
 See the Quick Start Guide and Section 3.1 on page 30. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScripts and Java enabled. - 4 Make sure your computer is in the same subnet as the Zyxel Device.
-(If you know that there are routers between your computer and the Zyxel Device, skip this step.) - If there is a DHCP server on your network, make sure your computer is using a dynamic IP address. - If there is no DHCP server on your network, make sure your computer's IP address is in the same subnet as the Zyxel Device. - 5 Reset the Zyxel Device to its factory defaults, and try to access the Zyxel Device with the default IP address.
-See Section 24.6 on page 219.
+(If you know that there are routers between your computer and the Zyxel Device, skip this step.) - If there is a DHCP server on your network, make sure your computer is using a dynamic IP address.
+Check the DHCP IP address assigned to your Zyxel Device on the connected router. - If there is no DHCP server on your network, make sure your computer's IP address is in the same subnet as the Zyxel Device. - 5 Reset the Zyxel Device to its factory defaults, and try to access the Zyxel Device with the default IP address.
+See Section 24.6 on page 226.